How to Improve Your Japanese by Tackling 8 Major Problem Areas

 - Play back your recording.
 I know, it’s hard to listen to yourself isn’t it?

 - Replay the original clip.
 Compare and contrast.
 Find points that you need to improve on and keep trying.

 In addition to this, make sure you’re saying borrowed English words with the Japanese accent.
 Don’t say “cake,” say ケーキ (ke-ki).
 Japanese people will have a lot of trouble understanding you unless you say it with a katakana pronunciation.
 Even if the word is borrowed from English, it often sounds different enough that they won’t always catch it.

 6. “I don’t understand half of what native speakers say.”

 This can be one of the biggest challenges to overcome and certainly one of the most frustrating.
 This is the “walking textbook” problem.

 I live in Osaka, where Osaka dialect is spoken heavily even in some business situations.
-It’s a bit more casual than the standard dialect spoken in Tokyo, and some of the words are different.
-It definitely has taken me a while to get adjusted and pick up new vocabulary, grammar twists and slang.
+It’s a bit more casual than the standard dialect spoken in Tokyo and some of the words are different.
+It definitely has taken me a while to become adjusted and pick up new vocabulary, grammar twists and slang.

 So, how do you get started if you want to better understand native Japanese speakers?

 Mimic a character once more!